 It should be noted that if an individual was previously denied coverage for treatment due to their lack of improvement, their claim may qualify for a “re-review” if their claim became final.
 However, the re-review is not automatic.
 Rather, those seeking a re-review must apply for one.
 An application for a re-review may be found here.

 Many of our loved ones seek skilled care from skilled nursing facilities, but may fail to receive the treatment and care to which they are entitled.
 Such neglect often arises due to factors such as understaffing of the facility, allowing for your loved ones to be placed in jeopardy of serious injury or death.
-The attorneys at the Law Offices of Ben Yeroushalmi are experienced in the field of elder abuse and neglect.
+The attorneys at the Yeroushalmi Law are experienced in the field of elder abuse and neglect.
 If you or a loved one has been a victim of abuse or neglect within these facilities, or are at risk of abuse or neglect, we encourage you to contact our office today at (888) 606-3453 for a free consultation.
 We serve communities throughout California, and are dedicated to protecting the rights of victims of nursing home abuse and neglect.